sergiors/routing-service-provider/README.md

 RoutingServiceProvider
 ----------------------
-Importing your routes from YAML, PHP files or Directory.
+Import your routes from YAML, PHP files or Directory.

 Install
 -------